City of Newton, MA

 Wash your hands and surfaces often!

-- Germs that cause food poisoning can survive in many places and spread around your kitchen.
+- Germs can survive in many places and spread around your kitchen.

 - Rinse fresh fruits and vegetables under running water

-- Be sure to wash utensils. cutting boards, countertops, and any other used kitchenware with hot soapy water after preparing food.
+- Be sure to wash utensils, cutting boards, countertops, and other used kitchenware with hot soapy water after preparing food.

 2. Separate